Keep Water Clean

 - Avoid using lawn fertilizers that contain phosphorus

 Test your lawn first to see if it needs phosphorus.
 Phosphorus that is not needed by turf grass is often carried by rain into nearby waterbodies where it can cause serious environmental problems.
 The new Dishwasher Detergent and Nutrient Runoff Law severely restricts or prohibits the use of phosphorus-containing lawn fertilizers.

 - Leave an unmowed buffer next to streams and lakes

 A buffer strip filters the pollutants carried by storm runoff, stops erosion of banks and helps prevent flooding downstream.
 A buffer of native plants also benefits wildlife and beautifies your backyard.

 - Flush responsibly

-Rather than flushing, dispose of cleansers, beauty products, medicine, auto fluids, paint, and lawn care products at a local household hazardous waste facility or take pharmaceuticals to special collection days.
-Septic systems and wastewater treatment can't handle these materials.
+Rather than flushing, dispose of cleansers, beauty products, medicine, auto fluids, paint, and lawn care products at a local household hazardous waste facility.
+Take pharmaceuticals to special collection locations.

 - Use the trash, not the drain